MeeSeongIm/math_problems/README.md

-math_problems_py
+math_problems
 ================

-Here are python scripts containing a list of math problems and their solutions.
-The file collections_original_probs_py contains a list of original problems, codes, and their solutions.

-These files have mostly number theory, graph theory, geometric, etc. problems and solutions.
+These are python, C, C++, Java, etc scripts containing a list of math problems and their solutions, which cover problems in number theory, graph theory, algebra, geometry, etc.